 How Often Should the Septic Tank Filter Be Cleaned?

 Like any other septic tank filter, your effluent filter also must be cleaned and maintained regularly.
 Most of the effluent filters will work smoothly for years after installing the septic tank.
-However, after a couple of years, you may have to call a professional to clean up the septic tank effluent to ensure there are no major blockages.
+However, after a couple of years, you may have to call a professional to clean up the effluent of the septic tank to ensure there are no major blockages.

 Most plumbers may advise you to get the septic tank effluent filters cleaned whenever the tank is pumped.
 For some families, it may be as often as once a year or several times in one year.
 For some, it might not be that often.